 There’s a better way to make it out of these beginning stages armed with the right mindset to skyrocket you toward strong marketing and even stronger customer retention.

-Get Right With Your Purpose and Influence More People
+Get Right With Your Purpose to Influence More People

 The biggest mistake we see new startups make is that they don’t iterate their products and find their point and purpose fast enough.
-Too often we see startups dive into marketing with faulty business models, lack of clarity of the product they’re developing, and zero idea who their customer actually is.
-While some of those factors are just part of flying head first into business development, if you’re struggling to get right with your purpose, your customers will never fall madly in love with you.
+Too often we see startups dive into marketing with faulty business models, a lack of clarity of the product they’re developing, and zero ideas about who their customer actually is.
+While some of those factors are just part of flying headfirst into business development, if you’re struggling to get right with your purpose, your customers will never fall madly in love with you.

 By answering one simple question: “What’s the special thing only YOU can do that your customers will miss out on if you never existed?”